ocrmypdf/OCRmyPDF/docs/installation.rst

         ocrmypdf \
         python3-pip

-Then install ocrmypdf 6.1.5 for the local user and set the user's ``PATH`` to check for the user's Python packages.
+Then install the most recent ocrmypdf for the local user and set the user's ``PATH`` to check for the user's Python packages.

 .. code-block:: bash

     export PATH=$HOME/.local/bin:$PATH
-    pip3 install --user ocrmypdf[fitz]
+    pip3 install --user ocrmypdf

 Installing on Ubuntu 16.04 LTS